The Best Neighborhoods in Tucson

 GREEN VALLEY NEIGHBORHOODS – SOUTH OF TUCSON

 Green Valley Arizona is a 55+ community.
 Yes, the whole community!
 It is about 30 minutes South of Tucson on the I-19 Freeway.
+Green Valley provides excellent retirement facilities and activities.
+Many residents are active golfers and golf courses are available throughout the community.

 See Homes for Sale in The Green Valley Area